Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Construction

-In the other four subdivision tilings in Figure \ref{simple_subdivision_dodecahedron}, by \cite{ay1,gsy}, we know the double and normal edges must have the same length.
-Therefore the underlying dodecahedron must be regular, and these subdivisions do not have deformations.

 Table \ref{platonic_division_data} gives the data for the triangular and quadrilateral subdivisions of Platonic solids.
 If several tilings are equal, then the data is given for the first one.
-For $QP_6$, the data are given for the deformed version.
+Again the angle values omit $\pi$, and $1-\delta$ in the table means $\beta+\delta=\pi$.
+For $Q_{\square}P_6$, the data are given for the deformed version.